Vishvam10/Jack-Chatbot-Plugin/README.md

 7. Click on `Load Unpacked`.
 A file upload popup would appear.
 Choose the `chrome_extension` folder

-8. Just for the sake of it, update and reload it a couple of times.Now, the extension would have loaded and you are good to go
+8. Just for the sake of it, update and reload it a couple of times.
+Now, the extension would have loaded and you are good to go

 9. Click on the extension icon.
 This will launch the bot.